grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i went outside to take out the trash and it's so cold outside

+hibiscus tea on a friday late afternoon 😍

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem